kirisky/DragonTrainer/README.md

 100 gold add 1 level

 #### Turns will affect the rate of success
-The difficulty is higher when the The number of Turns is bigger.
+The difficulty is higher when the the number of Turns is bigger.
 The difficulty is higher when the score is higher.